-(f) Special legal protections under the Corporations Act and the Taxation Act such legislation and certain conditions are met.
+Whilst this Whistleblower Policy deals with internal disclosures of information, additional legal protections are available for certain Disclosers under the Corporations Act and the Taxation Act provided the disclosure is about a "disclosable matter" or "tax affair" as defined under such legislation and certain conditions are met.
 These are summarised in Annexures 1 and 2 respectively.
 Disclosures that are not about "disclosable matters" or "tax affairs" will not qualify for protection under the Corporations Act or Taxation Act.
 For more information, see the information available on the ASIC website and the ATO website.